United Airlines Flight 232: Investigation

 The rear engine's fan disk and blade assembly – about 8 ft across – could not be located at the accident scene despite an extensive search.
 The engine's manufacturer, General Electric, offered rewards of $50,000 for the disk and $1,000 for each fan blade.
 Three months after the crash, a farmer discovered most of the fan disk, with several blades still attached, in her cornfield, thereby qualifying her for a reward, as a General Electric lawyer confirmed.
 The rest of the fan disk and most of the additional blades were later found nearby.

 The NTSB determined that the probable cause of this accident was the inadequate consideration given to human factors, and limitations of the inspection and quality control procedures used by United Airlines' engine overhaul facility.
 These resulted in the failure to detect a fatigue crack originating from a previously undetected metallurgical defect located in a critical area of the titanium-alloy stage-1 fan disk that was manufactured by General Electric Aircraft Engines.
 The uncontained manner in which the engine failed resulted in high-speed metal fragments being hurled from the engine; these fragments penetrated the hydraulic lines of all three independent hydraulic systems aboard the aircraft, which rapidly lost their hydraulic fluid.
 The subsequent catastrophic disintegration of the disk resulted in the liberation of debris in a pattern of distribution and with energy levels that exceeded the level of protection provided by design features of the hydraulic systems that operate the DC-10's flight controls; the flight crew lost its ability to operate nearly all of them.

-Despite these losses, the crew was able to attain and then maintain limited control by using the throttles to adjust thrust from the remaining wing-mounted engines.
-By using each engine independently, the crew made rough steering adjustments, and by using the engines together they were able to roughly adjust altitude.
-The crew guided the crippled jet to Sioux Gateway Airport and aligned it for landing on one of the runways.
-Without the use of flaps and slats, they were unable to slow for landing, and were forced to attempt landing at a very high ground speed.
-The aircraft also landed at an extremely high rate of descent because of the inability to flare (reduce the rate of descent before touchdown by increasing pitch).
-As a result upon touchdown, the aircraft broke apart, rolled over, and caught fire.
-The largest section came to rest in a cornfield next to the runway.
-Despite the ferocity of the accident, 184 (62.2%) passengers and crew survived owing to a variety of factors including the relatively controlled manner of the crash and the early notification of emergency services.